DonotDonut/2024-Nasa-Challenge-SpaceApp/README.md

     * to install astroquery type `pip install streamlit`
 9) **Run the Code:** Open the terminal in Visual Studio Code and type `streamlit run .\app.py` to execute the code.

-# Jupyter notebook way:
+### Using Jupyter Notebook:

-- anaconda> Jupyter notebook> go to your directory for space apps
+1. Open **Anaconda** > Launch **Jupyter Notebook** > Navigate to your directory for the space apps project.
-- open the python file (with .py) or both if you want
+2. Open the Python file (with the `.py` extension) or both the `.py` and `.ipynb` files if needed.
-- open the terminal while in the directory in jupyter notebook.
+3. Open the terminal in Jupyter Notebook while in the project directory.
-- pip install the required packages those arent in anaconda though terminal
+4. Use the terminal to run `pip install` for any required packages not included with Anaconda.
-- once the code is good try running the app/code
+5. Once all the packages are installed, run the code or app to ensure everything works correctly.

-- also .ipynb is a better way to check every steps of coding.
-Highly recommend to use jupyter notebook
+**Note**: The `.ipynb` format is highly recommended for step-by-step code execution and debugging.
+It provides better visibility into your workflow.